Liping7765/portfolio/README.md

 # portfolio
-This is my pernal portfolio written in HTML/CSS/Javascript.
+This is my personal portfolio written in HTML/CSS/Javascript.

 Please click [here](https://liping7765.github.io/portfolio) to go to my personal website for more details.